Is Shen Yun a Falun Gong Show? Explained Simply

-Has it been the case that you were walking through the city, probably getting coffee or catching up with mates when something out of routine appeared in your periphery?
+Has it ever been the case that you were walking through the city, probably getting coffee or catching up with mates, when something in your periphery caught your eye?

-A vibrant looking poster on a window, which also appeared in your mailbox as a flyer?
-Or maybe you so happen to be chatting to a man or woman on the street at a Falun Gong stall.
+A vibrant-looking poster in a window, which had also appeared in your mailbox as a flyer?
+Or maybe you just so happen to be chatting to a man or woman on the street at a Falun Gong stall.
 They all mention the same thing.
 “Shen Yun performing arts.”

 These are questions that people like you and me would still have—even right before the curtain opens.